 Systematic Self-Monitoring Methodology

 The cornerstone of the Summerland Camps methodology is learning about “systematic self-monitoring.”
-Campers learn how to monitor their daily behaviors- and they become accustom to feeling good when daily behavioral goals are met, and not so good when they fail to meet their daily goals.
-The attainment of daily goals keep them motivated and moving forward, as does the group support they receive in aftercare.
+Campers learn how to monitor their daily behaviors- and they become accustomed to feeling good when daily behavioral goals are met, and not so good when they fail to meet their daily goals.
+The attainment of daily goals keeps them motivated and moving forward, as does the group support they receive in aftercare.

 Campers become experts at systematic self-monitoring during the camp process.
 It’s only natural they will then apply this same methodology to achieve other goals in life that take planning and daily behaviors, such as graduating college, saving for retirement, and meeting certain health and fitness goals which are measurable and achievable.
 We help our campers see the possibilities for the future after they have mastered goal setting and goal achievement.